Decarbonizing industrial systems in a circular economy framework

 Objectives and Scope

-The general objectives of Phase 1 are
+The general objectives are:

 - to develop the annex as a platform for exchange of information, experiences and lessons in R&D projects in the area of circular carbon.